 Narcissus 'Chinese Sacred Lily' has been in cultivation for over a thousand years in Egypt and Israel.
 In China it blooms over the Chinese New Year period (but for us Jul/Aug) and its cup is a symbol of prosperity and good luck.
-It is endemic to the middle east and travelled to China in 863.
-It came with the Chinese to America in the 1800's with the Californian Gold Rush, where it naturalised in the area and blooms to this day.
+It is endemic to the Middle East and travelled to China in 863AD.
+It came with the Chinese to America in the 1800's with the Californian Gold Rush, where it naturalised in the area and still blooms to this day.

 They come into leaf earlier than most daffodils so in heavy, late frost areas they may be damaged.
 Tolerant of part shade in warm climates.

 Botanically this wild daff is Narcissus tazetta subsp. lacticolor, the lacticolor means milk white.
 Other common name are; bunch flowering Narcissus, Chinese Grand Emperor, Joss Lily, Water Nymph Flower, Water Fairy Flower and Good Luck Lily.

 It is hard to envisage a spring without Daffodils and these are some of the best.
 We think Wordsworth said it well when he wrote “my heart with pleasure fills, and dances with the daffodils”.

 Plant them once and enjoy them for years, daffodils are easy, they like the simple things in life; plenty of sun and a well drained soil.
 It is this sunny disposition that is appealing to gardeners worldwide.
 We choose the best varieties for our Australian conditions so you are guaranteed success.

 You can take advantage of the large variety available to create a symphony of colours and textures in your garden or containers.
 Choose early mid and late flowering varieties to extend your show.